dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/signalr-blazor.md

 The `-o|--output` option creates a folder for the solution.
 If you've created a folder for the solution and the command shell is open in that folder, omit the `-o|--output` option and value to create the solution.

-Confirm that a hosted Blazor WebAssembly app was created: Confirm the presence of a **`Client`** project and a **`Server`** project in the app's solution folder.
+Confirm that a hosted Blazor WebAssembly app was created: Confirm the presence of a **:::no-loc text="Client":::** project and a **:::no-loc text="Server":::** project in the app's solution folder.
 If the two projects aren't present, start over and confirm passing the `-ho` or `--hosted` option to the `dotnet new` command when creating the solution.

 ---